jacopociro/Pepper_Movement_KatWalk/README.md

 wrapper.
 Follow the instruction on the ZED camera Modified Repository to see how to build the applications.
 # Experiment Procedure
-This procedure is also explained on my [Master Thesis], contact me for the PDF file.
+This procedure is also explained on my [Master Thesis](https://unigeit-my.sharepoint.com/:b:/g/personal/s5050695_studenti_unige_it/EfIUiSdHC8VHr48WIcW8IxgBRkXPpD-oef2bUbKahLF1Yw?e=w8INK8), contact me for the PDF file if the the file is not available.

 1. Mount the ZED mini stereocamera on Pepper's head in a stable way.
 2. Start up the KatWalk Mini by connecting the cord to the power socket.